Friday, March 12, 2010

 B: “Are we making the same mistake?”
 Yes.
 “Have we learned from the past?”
 No.

 A: Dutch pop not exactly at its best, but it doesn’t do much wrong either.
 It just doesn’t have the wow factor it needs to elevate it above the merely adequate, however rich Edsilia’s vocals are.
-Which basically makes it a horrible, wasted opportunity.

 11 Albania

-A: Beautiful, layered production.
-There is something truly heart-rending about both the music and the vocals.
+s something truly heart-rending about both the music and the vocals.

-V: Those backing vocalists – the two right behind Frederik in the close-ups – were my ultimate three-in-a-bed fantasy in Helsinki.
-Seeing them would cure any man of his erectile dysfunction.
-I’m sure I’m repeating myself here, but Mrs Ndoci bears a striking resemblance to 1960s Doctor Who companion and history teacher Barbara Wright.
+those backing vocalists – the two right behind Frederik in the close-ups – were my ultimate three-in-a-bed fantasy in Helsinki.

 12 Denmark